Natal Astrology or Personal Astrology

 Have you ever wondered if life would be different in another city or state, or even another country or continent?
 Well before you pack up your bags for Melbourne or Toronto, check with your Vedic astrologer.
 On the basis of your natal chart plus other methods specific to relocation astrology, he can advise you where it is best to live.

-The normal method that Dr Theja uses is too general.
-First, he uses a computer program to generate a map of the world with planetary lines on them based on the birth chart.
+The normal method that we use is too general.
+First, we use a computer program to generate a map of the world with planetary lines on them based on the birth chart.
 Then, by analyzing the chart he determines which lines are most favourable.
 This is the more general approach, and it is useful in analyzing large geographical regions.
 Relocation astrology is a very powerful and accurate technique which has become popular in the last ten years.
 This method can be used to find the best place in the world to make money, study, write a book, find a spouse, etc.

 Muhurta or Electional Astrology